microsoft/Git-Credential-Manager-for-Mac-and-Linux/Install.md

     ```
     brew update
     ```
-2. Install the GCM formula:
+2. Install the GCM4ML formula:

     ```
     brew install git-credential-manager
     ```
-3. Run the GCM in `install` mode, which will check its requirements and then update the "global" Git configuration file (the one in your home folder):
+3. Run the GCM4ML in `install` mode, which will check its requirements and then update the "global" Git configuration file (the one in your home folder):

     ```
     git-credential-manager install